jonesjBSV/wallet-toolbox/docs/storage.md

 Creates a `Beef` to support the validity of a transaction identified by its `txid`.

-`dojo.storage` is used to retrieve proven transactions and their merkle paths, or proven_tx_req record with beef of external inputs (internal inputs meged by recursion).
+`storage` is used to retrieve proven transactions and their merkle paths, or proven_tx_req record with beef of external inputs (internal inputs meged by recursion).
 Otherwise external services are used.

-`dojo.options.maxRecursionDepth` can be set to prevent overly deep chained dependencies.
+`options.maxRecursionDepth` can be set to prevent overly deep chained dependencies.
 Will throw ERR_EXTSVS_ENVELOPE_DEPTH if exceeded.

-If `trustSelf` is true, a partial `Beef` will be returned where transactions known by `dojo.storage` to be valid by verified proof are represented solely by 'txid'.
+If `trustSelf` is true, a partial `Beef` will be returned where transactions known by `storage` to be valid by verified proof are represented solely by 'txid'.

 If `knownTxids` is defined, any 'txid' required by the `Beef` that appears in the array is represented solely as a 'known' txid.